 Early in the season, I noticed a lot of young birds, which tells me that the hatch was good this year.
 Later on, when the grouse began to spread out and get smart, the woodcock flights came in, so we had good contacts on most days.

 Just to show you how fickle the hunt can be sometimes, let me tell you about one client I have had for the last three years.
 He was much more interested in woodcock than grouse.
 The first year he came up, he came early in the season, and the woodcock flights had not yet come in.
 So we had a pretty uneventful three days.
 The second year, he signed up for a later date in October … and it snowed for all three days!
 The weather pushed the woodcock flights right past us.
 This year, he came again in October, and finally got lucky!
 I was worried because we had some early flights of woodcock, but there were still plenty of birds around when he was here, and the weather was good for two of his three days.
 Persistence pays off!

 We’re already looking forward to next year’s hunt.
-And as Dave Trahan said, you should book early for 2020.
+And as Dave Trahan said, you should book early.